 Friday, August 5, 2016

-Helping Students Understand the 2022 Primary Election
+Helping Students Understand the 2024 Election

-The 2022 primary election looks to be, interesting.
+The 2024 election looks to be, interesting.
 Our kids are going to be talking about it, and even arguing about it, particularly in the upper grades.
 Our job is to give our students information about what an election is all about, why it is so important, and to help them use critical thinking as they watch what is going on not only on TV, but in their own neighborhoods.
 I hope the suggestions, links and the freeebie below will help you enrich your students' understanding of our American voting process.
 Helping our students understand the importance of one vote, is always my goal!

 Critical Thinking